dovecot/documentation/source/configuration_manual/dovecot_ssl_configuration.rst

 Chained SSL certificates
 ************************

-Put all the certificates in the ``ssl_cert`` file.
+Put all the certificates in the :dovecot_core:ref:`ssl_cert` file.
 For example when using a certificate signed by TDC the correct order is:

  #.
 Dovecot's public certificate
  #.
 TDC SSL Server CA